F3NN3X/InfoPanel.MetYr/README.md

 - Configure custom icons via the `IconUrl` setting in the INI file for alternative icon sets.

 ## Configuration
+On first load the plugin will automatically create default the .ini file.
+You will need to edit the .ini file with your details!
 Edit `InfoPanel.MetYr.dll.ini`:
 ```ini
 [Yr Weather Plugin]